mrtsfn601/webstaurantstore-interview/README.md

 # WebstaurantStore Code Screen Task

+## Author's Notes

+This project demonstrates author's ability n developing a Maven-based test automation mini-framework using Java, Selenium WebDriver, and TestNG.
+The implementation includes, but is not limited to, the following concepts:

+* Java design patterns: Singleton, Builder
+* Java object-oriented programming (OOP), inheritance, interface, abstraction, polymorphism
+* Selenium Page Object Model, fluent waits and Domain-Specific Language (DSL)

+This is not the final version; there are always opportunities for improvement and refactoring.
+The implementation took two short but joyful evenings, accompanied by coding vibe music and a cup of coffee.

 ## Task

 Create a Maven-based Java or Groovy project and automate the test case described below.
 Once